 We previously discussed the difference between a wireframe and a mockup, but the type of mockup we’re talking about here is something completely different.
 This type of mockup comes in at the end, once your app or website is ready to go live.
 These are basically photos that you can customize with images or screenshots of your final product.
 For example, you can take a screenshot of your app and drop it onto the screen of an iPhone X.

 Mockups are important because they can be used to market and promote your app or website.
 They can also be used when creating screenshots of your app for the App Store or Play Store.
 Placeit’s mockups are easy to use and come in a huge range.
-You can find all sorts of mockups including iPhone mockups, iPad mockups, MacBook mockups, and Android mockups.
+You can find all sorts of mockups including iPhone mockups, iPad mockups, MacBook mockups, browser mockups and Android mockups.